TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 TH (To Hit): + 1
 #### 17th Level: Master of the North Wind

++5% Hide In Shadows.
++5% Walk Silently.
 #### 18th Level: Master of the West Wind

 TH (To Hit): + 1
 #### 19th Level: Master of the South Wind

++5% Hide In Shadows.
++5% Walk Silently.
 #### 20th Level: Master of the East Wind

 Recieve another stunning blow.
 TH (To Hit): + 1
++5% Hide In Shadows.
++5% Walk Silently.
 #### 21st Level: Master of Winter

 #### 22nd Level: Master of Autumn

++5% Hide In Shadows.
++5% Walk Silently.
 TH (To Hit): + 1
 #### 23rd Level: Master of Summer

 #### 24th Level: Master of Spring

++5% Hide In Shadows.
++5% Walk Silently.
 TH (To Hit): + 1
 #### 25th Level: Student of the Oceans

 Recieve another stunning blow.
 #### 26th Level: Equal of the Oceans

++5% Hide In Shadows.
++5% Walk Silently.
 TH (To Hit): + 1
 #### 27th Level: Master of the Oceans

 #### 28th Level: Eldritch apprentice

++5% Hide In Shadows.
++5% Walk Silently.
 TH (To Hit): + 1
 #### 29th Level: Eldritch Master